-Each month, one student worker or graduate assistant will be honored the privilege of receiving the Student Employee Spotlight Award.
+Every other month, beginning in October, one student worker or graduate assistant will be honored the privilege of receiving the Student Employee Spotlight Award.

 Who is eligible for the Student Employee Spotlight Award?

 Any student who is employed by Rider University is eligible to receive the Spotlight Award.